 net.core.somaxconn controls the size of the connection listening queue.

-This is a very tweakable setting in such a case: if you set it too high, resource problems occur as it tries to notify a server of a large number of connections, and many remain pending, but if you set it too low, refused connections occur.
+This setting can take a bit of finesse to get correct: if you set it too high, resource problems occur as it tries to notify a server of a large number of connections, and many remain pending, but if you set it too low, refused connections occur.

 $ sysctl -w net.core.somaxconn=4096

-The default (2048) may be increased and other related parameters (TODO MORE EXPLANATION) adjusted with:
+The default (2048) may be increased and other related parameters adjusted with:

 $ sysctl -w net.core.netdev_max_backlog=16384 $ sysctl -w net.ipv4.tcp_max_syn_backlog=8192 $ sysctl -w net.ipv4.tcp_syncookies=1